jeneser/jeneser.github.io/catalog.md

 <!-- One -->
 <section id="one">
-	{% for post in site.posts limit:site.tiles-count %}
+	{% for post in site.posts limit:20 %}
 	{% if site.tiles-source == 'posts' %}
 		<div class="inner">
 			<header class="major">